tldr-pages/tldr/pages/linux/toolbox-enter.md

 `toolbox enter --distro {{distribution}}`

-- Enter a `toolbox` container for a different distribution other than the host:
+- Enter a `toolbox` container using the default image of a specific release of the current distribution:

 `toolbox enter --release {{release}}`